paulmach/orb/README.md

 		Properties Properties   `json:"properties"`
 	}

-Defining the geometry as an `orb.Geometry` interface along with subpackage functions accepting geometries allows for each to follow code.
+Defining the geometry as an `orb.Geometry` interface along with sub-package functions accepting geometries allows them to work together to create easy to follow code.
 For example, clipping all the geometries in a collection:

 	fc, err := geojson.UnmarshalFeatureCollection(data)
 	for _, f := range fc {
 		f.Geometry = clip.Geometry(bound, f.Geometry)
 	}

-### Mapbox Vector Tiles
+## Mapbox Vector Tiles

-The [encoding/mvt](encoding/mvt) subpackage implements Marshalling and Unmarshalling [MVT](https://www.mapbox.com/vector-tiles/) data.
+The [encoding/mvt](encoding/mvt) sub-package implements Marshalling and Unmarshalling [MVT](https://www.mapbox.com/vector-tiles/) data.
-This package uses sets of `geojson.FeatureCollection` to define the layers.
+This package uses sets of `geojson.FeatureCollection` to define the layers, keyed by the layer name.
 For example:

 	collections := map[string]*geojson.FeatureCollection{}